crhall-writing/crhall-writing.github.io/_stories/late-night.md

 “I don’t know—I’m really—” Careful now.
 Don’t let your insides go. “—I’m really tired.”

 “I am too.”
 His pupils are growing into two massive storm clouds—black against the grey of his irises.
-The black outside the window is even blacker atop a storming sea waiting to drag both of us down into a never-ending abyss.
+The black outside the window is even blacker atop a storming sea waiting to drag both of you down into a never-ending abyss.

 You let out another involuntary exhale, and you’re irritated—so fucking irritated—“What are you doing here then?”